Rupert Hine

 Rupert Neville Hine (21 September 1947 – 4 June 2020) was an English record producer and musician.
 He produced albums for artists including Rush, Kevin Ayers, Tina Turner, Howard Jones, Saga, the Fixx, Bob Geldof, Thompson Twins, Stevie Nicks, Chris de Burgh, Suzanne Vega, Underworld, Duncan Sheik, Formula and Eleanor McEvoy.
 Additionally, Hine recorded eleven albums, including those billed under his own name, the pseudo-band name Thinkman, and as a member of the band Quantum Jump; with the latter, he achieved a number 5 hit on the UK Singles Chart in 1979, "The Lone Ranger".
 Additionally, he composed for film and television soundtracks, including the 1989 Ian Fleming biopic Goldeneye and the black comedy Better Off Dead.

 Early life

 Hine was born in Wimbledon, London on 21 September 1947.
 He was the son of Maurice, a timber merchant, and Joan (née Harris), a Red Cross nurse.
 He grew up in a house full of music; his mother was an amateur ballet dancer and his father an amateur musician who also played drums in a jazz band when he was young.
 Hine's mother was convinced he would be an architect, but Hine's early ambition was to become a cartographer.
 Hine started playing in the school band at age 14 and played the mouth organ, mostly because it was the cheapest instrument to buy.
-He attended St John's school in Horsham, West Sussex, before he came to King's College School in Wimbledon.
+He attended St John's School in Horsham, West Sussex, before he moved to King's College School in Wimbledon.
 He was musically self-taught.